Jguz17/hungr/README.md

 ## Hungr
+1. Start by cloning this repo.
-Start by running 'npm i && npm start'
+2. Then, run 'npm i && npm start' in your cli